hansmannj/GitHubOrgStats/README.md

 - `primary_params` in this context are parameters, whose values are directly contained in the JSON response of `https://api.github.com/orgs/ORGANIZATION_NAME/repos`.
-- `secondary_params` are those, for which no value is given in the JSON, but instead a url, which can be queried, e.g. `subscribers_url`.
+- `secondary_params` are some of those, for which no value is given in the JSON, but instead a url, which can be queried.
+Only tested so far with `subscribers_url`.
 The length of the list returned when querying this URL will represent the count of `subscribers` in this case.

 Initially I was not sure, why `stargazers_count` and `watchers_count` had the same numbers, and the